montedev0516/USB_copyapp_ElectronJS/sys/encrypt/README.md

 ```
 The UI shows a form where you should enter the directory paths of the `input`, `working` and `shared` directories.

-When the encryption is done (this may take a few minutes), the `shared` directory should contain a `content.asar` file, and a bunch of other files (for instance the `usbcopypro.json` file which you've copied in step 1 above).
+When the encryption is done (this may take a few minutes), the `shared` directory should contain a `content.asar` file, and a bunch of other files, e.g. `usbcopypro.json`.

 You should now be able to successfully run the secure-usb-content app, for instance as follows:
 ```